Twin Tracking: The Fusion of Futsal & Football For Real Talent Development

 Max immediately joined Genesis Futsal Club and began absorbing everything futsal provides.
 And since Genesis competes in the FA National Futsal Super League, Max was soon also playing competitive futsal regularly.

 While Max was thoroughly enjoying futsal, he was also still playing football.
 In England, when a player is playing futsal and football at the same time they call it "twin tracking".
 On the football track, he was still part of Fulham's youth academy, but then they released him at age 15.
-After being released from Fulham he joined Gillingham and then in 2015 he signed with Maidenhead United, a semi-pro club playing in the 5th tier of English football.
+Max then joined Gillingham and in 2015 signed with Maidenhead United, a semi-pro club playing in the 5th tier of English football.

 According to Skubala, "Max was clever because he knew what he was doing and he found a way of doing both.
 His schedule meant he was effectively training full-time either for his futsal club or for Maidenhead.
 If you think about it, by twin-tracking, he was getting all of these elements and he was doing it for years.
 He used futsal to make himself a better footballer."

 Max went on to make 25 appearances for England's National Futsal Team eventually becoming the captain of the squad.
 But the pivotal moment in Max's journey arrived in 2016.
 Matt Hobbs, the head of Wolverhampton Wanderer's academy scouting walked into the Cardiff House of Sport to watch England's national futsal team take on Wales in the Futsal Home Nations Championship.
 Max was in the lineup for England and immediately caught Hobbs' eye.
 Although Wales won the match 6-2, Max impressed.
 His skill on the ball was evident.
 With England behind 5-1, Max scored but the comeback was not to be.
 England found itself in foul trouble and then reduced to 4 players after a red card.